-- 1. Holiday accommodation46 sites including new short stay touring caravan and camping sites, will be permitted where they meet the requirements of the Core Development Management Policies and provided they satisfy the following criteria: - a) The totality of development, including on site services, is of appropriate scale and appearance to the local landscape; - b) Any new building and supporting infrastructure is necessary;

-46 Holiday accommodation sites include holiday caravan sites.

-- c) New tourism accommodation sites incorporating new build accommodation will need to be supported by a sound business plan demonstrating long term viability; and - d) Proposals for extensions to sites which include new built accommodation outside settlement boundaries will need to be supported by a viability assessment of the existing and proposed business.
+- 1. Holiday accommodation47 sites including new short stay touring caravan and camping sites, will be permitted where they meet the requirements of the Core Development Management Policies and provided they satisfy the following criteria: - a) The totality of development, including on site services, is of appropriate scale and appearance to the local landscape; - b) Any new building and supporting infrastructure is necessary; - c) New tourism accommodation sites incorporating new build accommodation will need to be supported by a sound business plan demonstrating long term viability; and - d) Proposals for extensions to sites which include new built accommodation outside settlement boundaries will need to be supported by a viability assessment of the existing and proposed business.